 Veterans and most successful entrepreneurs have a lot in common.
 Both groups have discipline, organization, responsibility, leadership skills and determination.
-In fact, some of the most successful entrepreneurs are veterans such as, Dave Thomas, founder and CEO of Wendy's and Malcolm Forbes, publisher of Forbes magazine.
+Some of the most successful entrepreneurs are veterans such as Dave Thomas, founder and CEO of Wendy's, and Malcolm Forbes, publisher of Forbes magazine.
 If an ambitious veteran has a great business idea, then it may be time for him to start his own small business.

 Before veterans commit to entrepreneurship, there are a few questions the U.S. Small Business Administration (SBA) recommends they ask themselves:

 - Am I a self-starter?
-It will be the entrepreneur - and only the entrepreneur - to develop a product, follow through with details, and prioritize time.
+It will be the entrepreneur -- and only the entrepreneur -- who will develop a product, follow through with details and prioritize time.

 - How well do I get along with different personalities?
 Everyone is different.
 A business owner has to deal with a cranky receptionist, a demanding client, pushy lawyers, rude bankers, etc. Having a successful business hinges on the ability to handle problematic employees and clients.